ed-fish/data-efficient-video-transformers/README.md

-# mmodal-moments-in-time
+# self-supervised-video
-Multi-modal spatio-temporal contrastive learning experiments using pre-computed embeddings from Moments in Time.
+Multi-modal spatio-temporal contrastive learning experiments using pre-computed embeddings.

-Experiments will include:

 - Spatio-temporal contrastive learning with InfoNCE and NTXENT
 - Attention based transformer using spatio-temporal crops and dropped tokens
 - Mix of fusion methods including collaborative gating

 WIP

 bib tex for the dataset: